Roman Catechism: History

 During the Protestant Reformation, the popular tracts and catechisms of Martin Luther, John Calvin and other Reformers were sold in areas controlled by Protestant monarchs, who determined the faith in their region (see: Cuius regio, eius religio).
 Catholic Catechisms, published by individuals existed as well.
 The Jesuit Petrus Canisius had published such a Catechism in 1555 in both German and Latin.
 The Council of Trent commissioned the first Church-wide Roman Catholic catechism.
 This catechism was directed to clergy.
 It included large parts of the Canisius catechisms, including his addition to the Hail Mary: Holy Mary, Mother of God, pray for us sinners.

 Milan's Archbishop Charles Borromeo (1538–1584), later canonized as a saint, suggested the Roman Catechism.

 The Fathers of the council said they wished "to apply a salutary remedy to this great and pernicious evil, and thinking that the definition of the principal Catholic doctrines was not enough for the purpose, resolved also to publish a formulary and method for teaching the rudiments of the faith, to be used by all legitimate pastors and teachers" (Cat. praef., vii).
-This resolution was taken in the eighteenth session (26 February 1562) on the suggestion of Charles Borromeo; who was then giving full scope to his zeal for the reformation of the clergy.
+This resolution was taken in the sixteenth session (26 February 1562) on the suggestion of Charles Borromeo; who was then giving full scope to his zeal for the reformation of the clergy.
 Pius IV entrusted the composition of the Catechism to four distinguished theologians: